Children’s Court

 -

-All references to sections in this chapter are, unless otherwise stated, references to sections of the Children (Criminal Proceedings) Act 1987 (CCPA) and the Children (Detention Centres) Act 1987 (CDCA).
+All references to sections in this chapter, unless otherwise stated, are to sections of the Children (Criminal Proceedings) Act 1987 (CCPA) and the Children (Detention Centres) Act 1987 (CDCA).

-Part 4C was added to the Children (Detention Centres) Act 1987 (CDCA) as a result of amendments effected by the Parole Legislation Amendment Act 2017 which commenced on 26 February 2018.
-Part 4C contains a “separate legislative framework for juvenile parole” and was introduced to improve transparency and enable the system to be more appropriate for juveniles: Second Reading Speech, Parole Legislation Amendment Bill 2017, NSW, Legislative Assembly, Debates, 11 October 2017, p 14.
+Part 4C CDCA contains a “separate legislative framework for juvenile parole” introduced to enable the system to be more transparent and appropriate for juveniles: Second Reading Speech, Parole Legislation Amendment Bill 2017, NSW, Legislative Assembly, Debates, 11 October 2017, p 14.

 [42-040] Jurisdiction

-Part 4C of the CDCA confers jurisdiction on the Children’s Court to determine parole for juvenile offenders: s 41(1).
+The Children’s Court has jurisdiction to determine parole for juvenile offenders: s 41(1) CDCA.
 Parole determinations can be made by the President of the Children’s Court or a Children’s Magistrate (s 7, Children’s Court Act 1987): s 41(2).

 In exercising its functions under Pt 4C, the court must have regard to: